Arakade/navhack/NotesEtc/devPlan.md

 ### LocationServiceManager class

 *	provides main API for app to do its job.
-*	a Facade which abstracts single or multiple `LocationProvider`s (e.g. `LocationProvicerOSM`).
 *	(perhaps adapt `PointsOfInterestFinder` into this)
-*	provides a callback interface that provides a `Location` instance Likely `LocationServiceManager.registerLocationListener(function locationListener(Location))`
+*	provides a callback interface that periodically provides a `Location` instance with all info for app to work with (see below).
+	Likely `LocationServiceManager.registerLocationListener(function locationListener(Location))`
+*	a Facade which abstracts single or multiple `LocationProvider`s (e.g. `LocationProviderOSM`).

+### LocationProvider class

+*	Provider class used by `LocationServiceManager`
+*	Given a lat+lon, provides a `Location` in async API (specifically to allow server calls).
+Abstracts server calls and caching.
+	`LocationProvider.findPlaceNear(GeoCoord, function successCallback(Location), function failureCallback(error))`

 ### Location class

-*	Build a `Location` class that is returned each position update that holds all data for operations.
+*	Represents a `Location` that is returned each position update that holds all data for operations.
 	Generally has:
 	*	info about current location (including nearest 'thing')
 	*	set of nearby POIs (TODO: perhaps each POI is/has a `Location`?)